x

 Policies and Procedures

-To be eligible for disability-related services through the DSS office, students must (1) be qualified and admitted to TAMIU, (2) be a person with a disability, as defined by ADA amendments Act of 2008 as a physical or mental impairment that substantially limits, that prohibits or significantly restrics one or more life activities, (3) self-identify as a student with a disability through the completion of the DSS application process, and (4) present appropriate, comprehensive, and current documentation regarding their stated disabilities.
+To be eligible for disability-related services through the DSS office, students must (1) be qualified and admitted to TAMIU, (2) be a person with a disability, as defined by ADA amendments Act of 2008 as a physical or mental impairment that substantially limits, that prohibits or significantly restrict one or more life activities, (3) self-identify as a student with a disability through the completion of the DSS application process, and (4) may need to present appropriate, comprehensive, documentation regarding their stated disabilities.
 Once all of these requirements have been met, reasonable accommodations are determined on a case-by-case basis by a meeting held between DSS staff and the student.

 • A mental impairment defined as any mental or psychological disorder meeting DSM-5 diagnostic criteria for emotional disorder or mental illness, neurodevelopmental disorders [specific learning disabilities, attention deficits, autistic-spectrum disorders] etc.).